centreon/centreon-stream-connector-scripts/modules/docs/sc_param.md

 ## Introduction

 The sc_param module provides methods to help you handle parameters for your stream connectors.
-It also provides a list of default parameters that are available for every stream connectors (the complete list is below).
+It also provides a list of default parameters that are available for every stream connectors (the complete list is below) and a set of mappings to convert ID to human readable text or the other way around.
+Head over [**the mappings documentation**](mappings.md) for more information.
 It has been made in OOP (object oriented programming)

 ### Default parameters